Alina Ibragimova: Honours

 Ibragimova has received a number of awards, including the Royal Philharmonic Society Young Artist Award 2010, and Emily Anderson Prize (the youngest-ever winner), Borletti-Buitoni Trust, and a Classical BRIT.
 She performs on a c.1775 Anselmo Bellosio provided by Georg von Opel.
 Ibragimova was awarded the 2019 RPS Instrumentalist Award.

 She was appointed a Member of the Order of the British Empire (MBE) in the 2016 New Year Honours for services to music.

 Personal life

 In 2015 Ibragimova married Tom Service, a writer and classical music critic, whom she met when he interviewed her for The Guardian.
-They lived in Greenwich, London.
+They lived in Greenwich, London, and later divorced.